List of Amazon products and services: Delivery

 To reduce costs, Amazon has been shifting away from traditional shipping providers for last mile delivery.
 The company owns over 30,000 delivery vans, which are sublet to small companies, who choose to work exclusively with the company under its Amazon Logistics program.
 In 2019, 100,000 electric delivery vans were ordered by Amazon, to be delivered between 2021 and 2030.
 For its one and two-hour service, Prime Now, Amazon distributes routes to independent contractors through its Flex app.
-Flex contractors are paid based on how long Amazon believes the delivery route will take, and use their personal vehicle to make these deliveries.
+Flex contractors are paid based on how long Amazon believes the delivery route will take, and use their vehicle to make these deliveries.
 Six-wheeled "Scout" sidewalk delivery robots and drones under the Prime Air moniker are currently under development.
 Amazon also directly contracts freight shipments between its warehouses by truck and through Amazon Air.

 Groceries

 Amazon Fresh is a home grocery delivery service first trialed in 2007, and later made available in Boston, Seattle, Los Angeles, San Francisco, California, San Diego, Brooklyn, New York, and Philadelphia.
 In 2017, Amazon purchased Whole Foods and began selling 365 branded products through Amazon Fresh.

 Amazon Prime Pantry is a similar service covering the 48 contiguous United States, allowing the order of up to 45 pounds of dry goods and non-perishable groceries for a flat delivery fee.